Call-for-Code-for-Racial-Justice/Legit-Info/CONTRIBUTING.md

 # Contributing

-When contributing a major change to this repository, please first discuss the change you wish to make via an [issue](contributing/ISSUES.md) or via
-[Slack in the #racial-justice-legit-info channel](https://callforcode.slack.com/archives/C01CRAN53CM) in the [Call for Code Slack workspace](https://callforcode.org/slack).
+When contributing a major change to this repository, please first discuss the change you wish to make via an [issue](contributing/ISSUES.md) or via [Slack in the #racial-justice-legit-info channel](https://callforcode.slack.com/archives/C01CRAN53CM) in the [Call for Code Slack workspace](https://callforcode.org/slack).
 Minor issues can simply be addressed by sending by a pull request.

 All [pull requests](contributing/PULL-REQUESTS.md) will require you to ensure the change is certified via the [Developer Certificate of Origin (DCO)](https://github.com/apps/dco/).
 The DCO is a lightweight way for contributors to certify that they wrote or otherwise have the right to submit the code they are contributing to the project.

 Please note we have a [Code of Conduct](#code-of-conduct), please follow it in all your interactions with the project and its community.

+## Coding Standards

+This project adheres to the PEP 8 Python Coding Style Guidelines, Django naming conventions, and other standards.
+See [STYLE.md](docs/STYLE.md) for details.

 ## Pull Request Process